shonebinu/sqlNotes/README.md

 ## FreeCodeCamp DBMS course notes

+### Learn Relational Databases by Building a Mario Database

 - `psql --username=user_name --dbname=db_name` to connect to the PostGreSQL shell from the terminal. `user_name` and `db_name` is `postgres` if none created.
 - `\l` command is used to list all the databases available in PostGreSQL.
 - `CREATE DATABASE name;` to create a new database.